GluuFederation/flex/docs/admin/admin-ui/configuration.md

 #### Policy Retrieval Point

 This feature is useful for setting PRP.
 It helps to prevent MITM attacks in production.
-There are 2 mods.
+There are 2 modes.

 1. `Remote`: In this mode, Admin UI will always use the remote policy store URL to initialize Cedarling, fetch policies, and schema.